farlee2121/DependencyInversionExample/README.md

 ## Tasks
 - [x] make readme explaining demonstrated ideas
 - [ ] Demonstrate a composition root
+	- I don't have to use the root.
+I could just demonstrate the equivalent registration in the UI.
+Since I only use the manager, I can just do the pure composition root in the factory
 - [ ] Demonstrate injecting request context without caller knowing the information
   - [x] restrict recipes by user
   - [x] add basic recipe create and list